TigardHighComputerScience/Python1Course/coursework/4-math_operators/README.md

 7. `%`: Modulus

 You will learn what each one does and how to use them as you gain more and more experience with programming.
-Check [this]() reference table for what all of the operators do.
+Check [this](https://github.com/TigardHighComputerScience/Python1References/blob/main/coursework/4-math_operators/operator_reference_table.md) reference table for what all of the math operators do.

 It's important to note that all of these operators have a `shorthand assignment` form.